04 Nov How I survived in Malawi for 2 days with just $1! From bathing in Lake Malawi to sleeping in the great outdoors.

 The bush was our toilet, Lake Malawi was our shower and washing machine because this is the way the locals do it as well.
 Most of them do their washing and bathing on the shore of Lake Malawi.

 For the second night we got invited to stay at the house of a local that we made friends with in Kande Beach.
 I have never met more hospitable people than the Malawians.
 Staying with them was an authentic African experience and they gave us so much.

 2. Drinking water

 We made lots of friends in the small village of Kande Beach.
 We actually became sort of part of the community while we stayed there.
 The $1 my friend and I had left each, we used to invite our Malawian friends for dinner.
 We shared 3 plates of Nsima and Chambo.
-The upcoming 1 1/2 days our friends provided food in their homes.
+The upcoming 1 1/2 days our friends provided us with food in their homes.

 Follow me on Instagram:

 Have you ever been invited for breakfast in a small village in Malawi?
 Our friend Roger served: baked banana with a tomato relish, cassava chips, banana's and fried eggs.
 It was delicious.
 Those guys really know how to accommodate guests.
 Check out my BRAND NEW post and vlog of my Malawi roadtrip: link in navigation #onclaudi9 #culturechannel #culturevibes #culturetrips #culturetrip #localsnack #traditionalsnack #culturefood #localstyle #culture #culturetrip #locals #tradition #meetlocals #likethelocals #meetlocals #humans #localfood #traditionalvillage #humansmagazine #humansoftheworld #traditionaloutfit #culturefest #humansofinstagram #instafood #breakfast #traditionalrecipe #localsknow #traditionalcuisine #traditionalfoods